GodblessUrassa/Bellabeat-Customer_Behaviour_R/README.md

 * Customers who have large weight tend to spend more time sitting/lying while engaging in activities

 ## Conclusion
 * The analysis shows that customers who have this smart-devices don't use them to solve their intended problems.
-Maybe the devices are fulfilling customers desires
+Maybe the devices are not fulfilling customer desires

 ## Recommendations
 * The marketing team in bellabeat should do market research to know what features smart-devices should have to fulfill customers desire